Top of the page

-After a nose injury or surgery, gauze is packed high up into the nose.
+After a nose injury or surgery, gauze is sometimes packed high up into the nose.
 It soaks up fluids that drain from the nose, such as blood.
 The doctor may change the gauze.
-Or he or she may leave it in place for a few days.
+Or the doctor may leave it in place for a few days.

 Your face may look puffy.
 The skin near your eyes may be bruised.
 This may last for many days, but it will fade over time.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine